-Your visa can be requested online trough this link.
+Your visa can be requested online through this link.
 This is the only official link from the Tanzanian

-government: https://eservices.immigration.go.tz/visa/.
-Since 2 januari 2020 visas can’t be requested anymore trough embassies.
-This option is practical as you do not have to wait for your visa at your arrival and can start your holiday in Tanzania in a relax way.
+Since January 2nd 2020 visas can’t be requested anymore through embassies.
+This option is useful as you do not have to wait for your visa upon your arrival at the airport and you can start your holiday in Tanzania straight away.
 This is even more important when you visit Tanzania during dry season (peak time).
 Check the visa rules before you go.

-Most nationalities can also get a tourist visa on arrival in Tanzania at the border ($50 per person, US Citizens $100 per person).
+Most nationalities can also get a tourist visa on arrival in Tanzania at the border/ airport ($50 per person, US Citizens $100 per person).
 This visa for Tanzania is valid for a period of three months.